 Simple Simon (Pages: 23-25)

-Artist: Sean Phillips Inker: Ken Houghton
+Pencils: Sean Phillips Inker: Ken Houghton

 As this is only 3 pages long the set-up, conflict and resolution all come pretty quick.
 Sandra Brown and her horse, Simon, are accepted into a riding club and she delighted.
 She has a great time on the outings with the club and seems oblivious that the girls are annoyed that her horse is too slow to keep up with the rest of them.

 So she is surprised and disappointed a few weeks later when one of the girls, Moira, tells her she has been voted out of the club.
 She is still loyal to Simon telling him he’s better than any of the faster ponies and then the next day he gets to prove himself when Moira’s horse gets in trouble.
 Simon helps pull Moira’s horse out of the bog and Moira is so grateful she and the rest of the club vote for Sandra and Simon to join again.
 Sandra accepts it enthusiastically with no conflict about been kicked out 2 days before.